ZeroCater/code-challenges/movies-evan-likes/README.md

   values from the data presented in `data.js`.
 If `data.js` were to change to a new set of movies with different information, no new code changes should be necessary.

+### Notes

+I care most about "does it work to specification?".
+All other concerns are secondary (code style, etc.).
+An ugly solution that works is better than a beautiful solution that doesn't.

+Feel free to change whatever you want about the boilerplate.
+Try to avoid installing additional libraries--this is all accomplishable using the libraries provided.

+### Bonus

+These aren't necessary, but give you some awesome bonus points!

+- Add tests
+- Make the "title" match fuzzy
+- Find (or make) a live API and do the querying over the network